derp000/biology-mhs/README.md

 # biology-mhs

-Built with TypeScript, React, and Firebase using Vite.
+Built with React and Firebase using Typescript, Tailwind, and Vite.

 Your `config/config.ts` should look like this: